List of Magical Negro occurrences in fiction

-The Magical Negro is a supporting stock character in fiction who, by use of special insight or powers often of a supernatural or quasi-mystical nature, helps the white protagonist get out of trouble.
-African-American filmmaker Spike Lee popularized the term, deriding the archetype of the "super-duper magical negro" in 2001 while discussing films with students at Washington State University and at Yale University.
+The Magical Negro is a supporting stock character in fiction who, by means of special insight or powers often of a supernatural or quasi-mystical nature, helps the white protagonist get out of trouble.
+African-American filmmaker Spike Lee coined the term, deriding the archetype of the "super-duper magical negro" in 2001 while discussing films with students at Washington State University and at Yale University.

-The Magical Negro is a subset of the more generic numinous Negro, a term coined by Richard Brookhiser in National Review.
+The Magical Negro is a subset of the more generic numinous Negro, a term coined by Richard Brookhiser in the National Review.
 The latter term refers to saintly, respected, or heroic black protagonists or mentors.

-The following list represents examples of the archetype that have been proposed or discussed.
+The following list presents examples of the archetype that have been proposed or discussed.